WHEATON PLAZA

 WHEATON PLAZA became became rapid-transit-accessible in 1990.
 The DC Metro Wheaton Station opened, as part of the 3.2 route mile Silver Spring-to-Wheaton Red Line Extension, on September 22nd.

 Woodward & Lothrop folded on November 10, 1995.
 Its space at WHEATON PLAZA was taken by J.C.
-Penney, which opened for business July 20, 1996.
-Australia-based Westfield Holdings acquired a 78-percent interest in WHEATON PLAZA in June 1997, with full ownership of the center established in February 1999.
+Penney, who opened for business on July 20, 1996.
+Australia's Westfield acquired a 78-percent interest in WHEATON PLAZA in June 1997, with full ownership established in February 1999.
+The mall had been saddled with the verbose WESTFIELD SHOPPINGTOWN WHEATON moniker in the previous November.
+The "Shoppingtown" branding was dropped in June 2005.

 Construction finally got underway in mid-2003.
-The north parking area, originally on the same plane as the upper mall level, was excavated down to the service basement.
+The north parking area, originally on the same plane as the upper floor, was excavated down to the service basement.
 The Giant Food and original cinema, on the northwest corner of the complex, were bulldozed.
 A 2-level (180,000 square foot) Macy's was built, along with a multilevel parking garage.

 Structural problems with new construction in the north lot delayed completion of the 141 million dollar project.
 After some modifications, the renewed WESTFIELD WHEATON held an official grand opening on November 13, 2005.
 Included along with the remodeling was a freestanding (58,000 square foot) Giant Food, built in the mall's northwest parking area.